Bonnie Cullum | Producing Artistic Director

 Tamara grew up in Dallas, ran away to Colorado briefly, and returned to Austin to find The VORTEX.
 In 2007 she started stage managing for the VORTEX performance Dark Goddess.
 She's now totally hooked and states she'll never leave!

 Teresa is a theater director raised in Austin, Texas.
 She is a company member, technical assistant, and general operations assistant at The VORTEX and loving it!
 She has been able to travel the country working at different theater companies (Oregon Shakespeare Festival, Center Theatre Group in L.A., Ars Nova in NYC, and The Ground Floor at Berkeley Rep) in varying capacities.
 She graduated from Connecticut College with a degree in Psychology and in Theater.

 Megan Kemp | Technical Assistant

 Megan is a skilled artist concerned with countering the product-focused education system.
-She is very passionate about inspiring and encouraging the creative growth of our youth.
+She is passionate about inspiring and encouraging the creative growth of our youth.
 She uses a variety of media in her work but her go-to is acrylic painting.
-She's been involved in theatre for almost a decade, both technical and performing aspects and has a decade of experience in dance, my specialty being ballet.
-She's currently enrolled at the University of Texas, and graduate in 2019 with a BA in Psychology.
+She's been involved in theatre for almost a decade, both technical and performing aspects and has a decade of experience in dance, her specialty being ballet.
+She's currently enrolled at the University of Texas, and will graduate in 2019 with a BA in Psychology.